 This is less common with an epidural than with other pain relief methods.
-It is treated with antisickness medicines.
+It may be helped by anti-sickness medicines.

 Inadequate pain relief

 The epidural may not relieve all your pain.
 Your anaesthetist or the pain relief nurses looking after you will decide if it can be improved or if you need to switch to another pain relief method.